A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Methods

 \subsection{SN Monte Carlo Simulation}

-The population of lensed SNe that could be discovered by LCOLSS was determined by using a Monte Carlo method to generate supernova lightcurves in each target host galaxy.
+The population of lensed SNe that could be discovered by LCOLSS was determined by using a Monte Carlo method to generate supernova light curves in each target host galaxy.
 In this calculation, we sample over SN rates, SN spectral-temporal models, the SN intrinsic luminosity, and lensing galaxy magnification.
 We also include the effects of dust extinction, which is estimated based on the position of the source on the sky.
-The distributions for these parameters will be defined in this section.